alexfigliolia/metrics-queue/README.md

 1. Expose the `onProprietaryEvent` method.
 You'll invoke this method whenever a metric from your performance library completes
 2. The `processAfterCallStack` option tells the `MetricsQueue` to execute all your event listeners _after_ the current callstack has cleared.
 This allows for your callbacks to be non-blocking

-Let's look at a working example using a fictionary performance library:
+Let's look at a working example using a fictional performance library:

 ```JavaScript
 import { MetricsQueue } from "metrics-queue";